 Credit: Arent & Pyke Fig Tree House

-The Bamileke hats now famously known as the Juju hats have become a must have accessory feature in almost any interior designers project/home.
+Juju Hat: The Bamileke hats now famously known as Juju hats have become a must have accessory feature in almost any interior designers project/home.
 The hats have been highlighted in numerous interior design magazines and have gained international recognition thanks to the ever growing social media platform.

 Juju feather headdresses are handmade and worn by royal families and chiefs from the Bamileke, Tikar, and Babanki tribes of Cameroon in Africa.
 The juju headdress is worn during tribal ceremonies and represents freedom, prosperity, and beauty.
 Traditionally, the most elaborate juju hats are worn by the eight men, known as the Mkem – The holders of hereditary rights.

 Each Juju hat we provide is 100% authentic/Cameroonian and hand crafted from dyed feathers that are treated and sewn onto a woven raffia fiber base or commonly known as palm tree fibers.
 Each hat on average takes 3 full days for our team of artisans to make with absolutely zero shortcuts and the quality speaks for itself.
 A leather tab/strap included in the back of the hat is used to pull the hat open and can also be utilized for hanging off a wall.
 Standard diameter for a Juju hat is usually 80cm or 30 inches.